Scan time: 2-3 minutes / Read time: 3-5 minutes

 But readers don't care about your story.

-Miller used the framework on his own company first.
+And get this — Miller ran it on his own company first.

-He cut the message until the customer was the hero.
+He cut every line until the customer was clearly the hero, not him.

 🚗 The steps